tgfotEt/tgfotEt/README.md

 Go to Explore => Click on the question bank that you want to practice => Click Add to Saved.

+Or, if you have already added it to your saved question banks, you can access it from the icon on the top left.

 Then, you should be able to start!

+Remember to save and quit to save your progress to your account.

+You can also restart the progress of any Question Bank.

-If you can't find what you want, it means that no one has created it yet.
+If you can't find the problems you want, it means that no one has created it yet.
 You can create one yourself!

 ## Creating your own Question Bank

+Go to Profile => My Question Banks => Create your own question bank.

 You will be uploading a json file as your Question Bank.
 If you aren't familiar with the json file format, you can search it up online.